 If you would like to get started on any of the recommended actions below, or have any questions on the topic of this article, please get in touch with Andreja Okamgba, our HR Consultant.

 Under section 1 of the Employment Rights Act 1996 (ERA) all employees are entitled to receive written particulars of employment and most employers satisfy this requirement by providing employees with a contract of employment and issuing other documentation such as an employee handbook that contains further details.
 Currently, this must be provided within two months of the employee starting work if they are employed for more than one month.
 The requirement is reasonably flexible and allows the employer to provide the required information in several documents which don’t all have to be provided at the same time.
 However, the rules are changing and some of this flexibility will be removed from April 2020.

-In practice, most employees have always expected to receive their contract of employment prior to starting work or on their first day and now this will become a statutory right from 6 April 2020 (regardless of how long the job is for).
+In practice, most employees have always expected to receive their contract of employment prior to starting work or on their first day; this will now become a statutory right from 6 April 2020 (regardless of how long the job is for).
 All employees, as well as workers, will be entitled to receive their written particulars from day one of the contract.

 This change is a very positive step as it will mean that both parties will get full details of the terms and conditions and all details will be transparent and agreed from the outset, avoiding potential misunderstandings leading to disagreements later down the line.
 It does however mean that employers, especially small and new employers, will need to have the required paperwork ready ahead of a new joiner starting.

 2. More information must be included in the principal statement

 Some details which can currently be provided in a separate document (most commonly in the employee handbook or separate policies), will now have to be provided within the main statement; these are:

 - Notice of termination provisions

 - Details relating to sickness absence and sick pay

 - Details of the length of any fixed term or temporary work